-The partnership convenes an international conversation for mayors around the world.
-This exchange will also bring together international city sustainability officials, U.S. officials, and U.S. organizations to share best practices, discuss solutions, and ultimately accelerate the progress the world’s cities are making to address this global challenge.
+Our Cities, Our Climate leverages city leadership by convening an international conversation for global sustainability directors – along with U.S. officials and organizations – to share experiences, discuss solutions, and ultimately accelerate the progress the world’s cities are making to address climate change.